sranins/BusinessApplication-ReleaseNotes/articles/index.md

                                             </div>
                                             <div class="cardText">
                                                 <h3>Spring '18</h3>
-												<p>Platform advances, deeper integrations, more intelligence -- plus a host of new capabilities in our business applications.</p>
+												<p>Platform advances, deeper integrations, more insights and intelligence -- plus a host of new capabilities to transform your business.</p>
                                             </div>
                                         </div>
                                     </div>